-Although it is true that some people have a natural teaching ability while others have to work at it, all teachers can be made more effective by seeking information and analyzing student data.
-In my limited teaching experience I have already learned that by making informed decisions regarding my students' demographics, learning styles, strengths, weaknesses, and preferences, and incorporating that information in my instruction, my students are the ones who benefit.
+Although it is true that some people have a natural teaching ability while others have to work at it I believe all teachers can be made more effective by seeking information and analyzing student data.
+In my limited teaching experience I have already learned that by making informed decisions regarding my students' learning styles, strengths, weaknesses, and preferences, and incorporating that information in my instruction, my students are the ones who benefit.

 I have become fairly adept at interpreting the body language of my students including posture, facial cues, and the number of times they try to reach for their cell phones.
 I use these cues to improve future lessons and to adapt instruction on the fly.
 This skill is one that teachers hone and develop over time and is a type of formative assessment.
 Information based decisions are more straightforward.

-Each time my students are summatively assessed (think of a typical test), my team and I comb through the results to discover which TEKS have been learned and which need to be spiraled and retaught.
+Each time my students are formally assessed my team and I comb through results to discover which TEKS have been learned and which need to be spiraled and retaught.
 We do this in a professional learning community (PLC) meeting at least once a week.
 If the students haven't been recently tested we use quizzes or homework assignments to gain as much insight into their current learning as possible.

 Informed decision making regarding teaching and learning with technology:

-Technology has made this process exponentially easier by allowing me to run reports on tests and online games or assessments.
-Observe the artifact below which I have provided (with students' names changed).
-This report was run from a simple website that I have often utilized for review called Quizizz.com.
-We were able to use this data to determine which concepts our students needed clarification on, in addition to reflecting on our own instruction of the material.
+Technology has made this process exponentially easier by allowing me to run reports.
+Observe the artifact I provided (with students' names changed) below.
+This report was generated from Quizizz.com which is a website I often utilize for review or quick formative assessments.
+I am able to use this data to determine which concepts my students need clarification on and often to provide insight about the delivery of the information.

 In order to be the best and most informed teacher I can be, I often attend professional development training.
 Professional development is an expectation for all teachers, however I do my best to attend all the trainings I can while still maintaining a healthy work-life balance.
 Two examples of those trainings are shown below.